thinclab/stable-baselines3/docs/modules/ppo.rst

 The `Proximal Policy Optimization <https://arxiv.org/abs/1707.06347>`_ algorithm combines ideas from A2C (having multiple workers) and TRPO (it uses a trust region to improve the actor).

-The main idea is that after an update, the new policy should be not too far form the old policy.
+The main idea is that after an update, the new policy should be not too far from the old policy.
 For that, ppo uses clipping to avoid too large update.

 .. note::

-  PPO contains several modifications from the original algorithm not documented by OpenAI: advantages are normalized and value function can be also clipped .
+  PPO contains several modifications from the original algorithm not documented by OpenAI: advantages are normalized and value function can be also clipped.

 Notes